JJ/github-pr-contains-action/README.md

 value `"dependabot[bot]"`.
 If you want to edit more and want to keep dependabot PRs from failing, add it to your list.

-An example is used as [.github/workflows/check-PRs-here.yaml](.github/workflows/check-PRs-here.yaml) in this repository as well as [this one, which is the one I use for testing](.github/workflows/pr.yaml).
+If you want to see an example, it is used as [.github/workflows/check-PRs-here.yaml](.github/workflows/check-PRs-here.yaml) in this repository as well as [this one, which is the one I use for testing](.github/workflows/pr.yaml).